-The Biologically Appropriate Diet I Recommend
+The Biologically Appropriate Diet Recommended for Pets

 The goal should be to mimic your pet's ancestral diet as closely as possible.
-I recommend feeding a nutritionally balanced, species-specific diet, which means food containing high-quality animal protein, moisture, healthy fats, and fiber, with low to no starch content.
+Feed a nutritionally balanced, species-specific diet, which means food containing high-quality animal protein, moisture, healthy fats, and fiber, with low to no starch content.

-A nutritionally balanced raw or gently cooked homemade diet is my top choice for dogs, but you should only attempt this if you're committed to doing it right.
+A nutritionally balanced raw or gently cooked homemade diet is the top choice for dogs, but you should only attempt this if you're committed to doing it right.
 If you don't want to deal with balancing diets at home, a great alternative is to feed a pre-balanced, commercially available raw food (pasteurized to be bacteria-free, if you prefer).